H4HWV2011/msjarvis-public-docs/thesis/thesis.md

   - Examination of whether the results matched expectations, respected constraints, and provided useful support to participants.

 These cases help connect abstract architecture to concrete experiences.

+### Case F‑2025‑Legacy‑Orchestrators

+On 2025‑11‑28 at approximately 10:10 EST, two historical orchestrator units, `jarvis-qualia-coordinator.service` and `msjarvis.service`, failed to start under systemd on the primary host.
+Systemd recorded repeated start attempts followed by failure for both units, while the newer port‑scoped services for the Consciousness Coordinator, WOAH, and the Chroma wrapper continued to define live behavior.

+This incident confirmed that the legacy orchestrators were no longer part of the operational control path and should be treated explicitly in the documentation as retired scaffolding.
+As a result, the thesis and architecture roadmap mark these units as disabled, describe their former responsibilities as decomposed across dedicated services (coordinator on 8018, WOAH on 8033, Chroma/health wrapper on 8011), and emphasize that all monitoring and evaluation now target the newer mesh rather than the historical multi‑consciousness service.

 ## 36.4 Links to Architectural Layers